sebastiantoh/tp/docs/UserGuide.md

 | `NUMBER_OF_MONTHS`     | The number of monthly sale counts, inclusive of the current month   | Must be a positive integer between 2 and 6 inclusive. e.g. 2, 3, .. , 6                                                                                  |

 **Example**: Let's say you want to compare the number of sales you have made for each month in the past 5 months and the current month.
+Let's assume that the current month and year is November 2020.
 You can do so as shown.

 1. Type `sale stats 6` and press <kbd>Enter</kbd>.